-- (g) The POH must inform CISP prior to placing the employee in non-productive status to ensure compliance with the DOL regulations. - (h) The University's obligation to pay the "required wage" does not cease until there has been a bona fide termination of the employment relationship. - (i) For the purposes of this policy, "bona fide termination" does not occur until CISP notifies USCIS of the termination.
-HR termination of the employment relationship does not end the University's obligation to pay an H-1B employee the "required wage". - (i) The POH is responsible for notifying CISP immediately upon the termination of an H-1B worker (whether it is voluntary employee resignation or employer termination).
-A 30-day notice should be provided, when possible. - (j) In the event that the University terminates the employment relationship prior to the end of the employee's authorized period of stay, the University will be liable to pay for the reasonable costs of return transportation to the employee's home country.
-There is no liability where the employee voluntarily resigns. - (10) MATERIAL ("SUBSTANTIAL") CHANGES TO POSITION: An H-1B employee is only permitted to work under the original terms of employment approved by DOL and USCIS.
+- (h) The POH must inform CISP prior to placing the employee in non-productive status to ensure compliance with the DOL regulations. - (i) The university's obligation to pay the "required wage" does not cease until there has been a bona fide termination of the employment relationship.

+For the purposes of this policy, "bona fide termination" does not occur until CISP notifies USCIS of the termination.
+HR termination of the employment relationship does not end the university's obligation to pay an H-1B employee the "required wage".

+- (j) The POH is responsible for notifying CISP immediately upon the termination of an H-1B worker (whether it is voluntary employee resignation or employer termination).
+A thirty day notice should be provided, when possible. - (k) In the event that the university terminates the employment relationship prior to the end of the employee's authorized period of stay, the university will be liable to pay for the reasonable costs of return transportation to the employee's home country.
+There is no liability where the employee voluntarily resigns. - (10) Material "substantial" changes to position: An H-1B employee is only permitted to work under the original terms of employment approved by DOL and USCIS.
 The POH must notify CISP of any desired changes to the terms of employment prior to that change going into effect, including but not limited to changes to job title, job requirements or duties, hours to be worked, salary, and work location (worksite or building).